 Applications frequently fail to encrypt network traffic when it is necessary to protect sensitive communications.
 Encryption must be used for all authenticated connections, especially Internet-accessible web pages.
 Backend connections should be encrypted as well, or risk exposing an authentication or session token to malicious actors on the same network as the application host.
 These backend connections may represent a lower likelihood of exploitation than a connection over the external Internet; however, their impact in the case of exploitation can still result in a compromise of user accounts or worse.

-Encryption should be used whenever sensitive data, such as credit card or health information, is transmitted.
+Encryption should be used whenever sensitive data, such as credit cards or health information, is transmitted.
 Applications that fall back to plaintext or otherwise be forced out of an encrypting mode can be abused by attackers.

 Ensure the application has a security constraint that defines confidentiality and integrity-based secure transport guarantee.
 This will ensure that all data is sent in a manner that guarantees it cannot be observed or changed during transmission.
 If TLS must be terminated at a load balancer, web application firewall, or other in-line hosts, it should re-encrypt the data in transit to the target host(s).